Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 The downloaded Zip file contains the Signature SDK for JavaScript.

+### WILL Ink SDK  for Web

+**Wacom Ink Layer Language (WILL™)** is a cross-platform digital ink technology.
+It is based on the needs of the end-user and Wacom's experience with different domains.
+WILL allows you to include premium digital inking features in your applications.
+It uses a modularized pipeline allowing each module to be configured, replaced, or omitted as required by the specific application, providing you with superior flexibility.

+Using the WILL Ink SDK library is optional for Signature SDK for JavaScript.
+However, it is highly recommended as it improves the quality of the captured signature inking.

+#### Download WILL Ink SDK

+Download the SDK from https://developer.wacom.com/developer-dashboard

+* Login using your Wacom ID
+* Select **Downloads for ink**
+* Download **WILL SDK for ink for Web (version 3)**
+* Accept the End User License Agreement to use the SDK

+The downloaded Zip file contains the SDK ink engine accessed by the sample code.

 ### SDK License

 A valid license is needed for using Signature SDK for JavaScript, the demo code